 Below is copy of the SWITCH flyer.
 You can access a PDF version for download here.

-If you have any questions about SWITCH, you can contact the program lead.
+If you have any questions about SWITCH, you can contact the Office of STEM Engagement (R-STEM).

 *Program times, dates, locations, and compensation subject to change before the first day of the program.